MarketSquare/robotframework-style-guide/Documentation.md

 Example robotframework syntax
 ```
 Keyword With Arguments
-    [Documentation]  This keyword does things
+    [Documentation]  This keyword does things.
     ...
     ...
 This keyword does things with arguments and returns the result.
     ...
 It does it by using the first argument such that it converts that